svicervlad/simple-yusaopeny-demo/README.md

-# YUSAOPENY fast and simple demo app
+# YUSAOPENY simple demo app

 ## How to build the base docker image